 They forage for small fish and squid close to shore and nest in burrows where they lay one or two eggs.

 The easiest colony to visit is in Simon’s Town, about 50 minutes south of Cape Town.
 Boardwalks take you through the nesting areas where you may see chicks, and to the shore where penguins sunbathe on the rocks and set off to feed.

 Big predators are high on everybody’s list but don’t forget South Africa’s amazing collection of smaller creatures.
 The Little Five is an echo of Africa’s so-called “Big 5” and presents a fun alternative that will tune your eyes to the smaller fascinating creatures that inhabit South African ecosystems.

 And there’s no shortage of smaller predators as well, African Wild Cat, Caracal, Cape Fox and Bat-Eared Fox are highly entertaining to watch.
 The problem is that they are mainly nocturnal and you will need to arrange night drives from the park or lodge where you are staying, or stay in the wilderness camps to watch the nearby waterhole through the night.
 The best place to see them (and you can see them all on one night) is at the Kgalagadi Transfontier Park where the abundance of prey makes it a great hunting ground for the smaller cats.

 South Africa is home to 12 species of owls.
 South African owls are pretty easy to spot if you know where to look for them!

-Another great show is given by vultures.
-Their interactions with other species, especially jackals, are great to watch.
-Kruger is a great place to see vultures in action.
+Vultures put on an impressive show and their interactions with other species, especially jackals, are fascinating to watch.
+Kruger is a great place to see vultures in action and the Kgalagadi Transfrontier Park is a great place to spot the endangered Lappet-faced Vulture.
 Head out to the Drakensberg if you want to see Bearded Vultures (Lammergeiers).